 I own a personal library of books dedicated to sweets and treats, from Alice Medrich’s Cookies and Brownies to Thomas Keller’s Bouchon Bakery.
-So when I had the opportunity to review Ysanne Spevack’s Vegetable Cakes and interview her, I was curious: Could I really start baking truly healthy desserts?
+So when I had the opportunity to review Ysanne Spevack’s Vegetable Cakes and interview her, I was curious: Could I really start baking veggie based desserts?

 Cheesecakes that don’t contain cheese, but are thickened with hidden ingredients like tofu, artichokes and cashews?
 Brownies sweetened with vibrant beets, a little maple syrup and coconut sugar—instead of the two cups of white sugar I had poured into the batter bowl since college, following a famous recipe on the back of the chocolate box?

 I soon tied on my pink apron and started experimenting.
 I’m trying to nudge my beautiful rich cookbooks aside and make way for homemade desserts with much less refined sugar.
 If the treats happen to deliver veggies, too, all the better.

 I dove in here first, because brownies are pretty simple, and deliver decadent indulgence in a square.
 While not all recipes in the book are vegan, the two I tried are—good news for the vegan college daughter living under our roof.